wehjin/spawn-stream/README.md

 spawn-stream
 ============

-Transform a stream by through a child process.
+Use a child process to transform a node-js stream.

     var SpawnStream = require('spawn-stream');